Francis Solar

-Francisco "Francis" Javier Solar González (born 14 September 1983) is a Spanish footballer who plays for Marbella FC as a goalkeeper.
+Francisco "Francis" Javier Solar González (born 14 September 1983) is a Spanish former footballer who played as a goalkeeper.

 Club career

 Born in Málaga, Andalusia, Francis finished his graduation with local Málaga CF, and made his senior debuts with the B-team on 30 August 2003, in a 2–3 away loss against UD Almería in the Segunda División championship.
 He played in Segunda División B but also in Tercera División in the following years, representing Valencia CF Mestalla, CD Eldense, UD Juventud Barrio del Cristo (two stints), Ontinyent CF and CD Olímpic de Xàtiva; with the latter he achieved promotion from the fourth level in 2011, appearing in 27 matches.

 On 22 June 2014, after four full seasons as an undisputed starter, Francis moved to fellow third division side CF Reus Deportiu.
 On 16 January of the following year, after being a backup to Édgar Badía, he joined Marbella FC in the same level.